 Insider tip: You do not have to have final certification by the NCAA Eligibility Center in order to sign a NLI.
 However, if you do not receive certification by the time you start school, your NLI will be null and void and you will lose your scholarship.

 While much of the recruiting process happens long before November of your senior year, the fact that athletes will be ending their recruiting by signing NLIs earlier means recruiting in the lower divisions will likely speed up as well.
 In the past, NCAA D2, D3 and NAIA schools would wait for D1 programs to complete their recruiting classes before ramping up their signings.
-Now that D1 schools will be completing their signings earlier, expect all other division levels to be busy over the holidays and early in 2020 instead of mid to late spring.
+Now that D1 schools will be completing their signings earlier, expect all other division levels to be busy over the holidays instead of mid to late spring.

 Signing on the dotted line of the National Letter of Intent means three things: